About the course forum

 - Skimming all new posts and reading follow-up threads on posts you find interesting.

-- Using the response feature to “thumbs up” posts that you feel provide the most accurate or helpful answer.
+- Using the response feature to “thumbs up” replies that you feel provide the most accurate or helpful answer.

-- Sharing your own questions in a clear, thoughtful way (tips below on writing good questions).
+- Sharing your own questions in a clear, thoughtful way.

-- Sharing tips or suggestions that helped your own process.
+- Sharing tips, suggestions, and resources that helped your own process.

 Do not feel discouraged if you can’t answer questions, or even if you don’t understand some of the questions being posted.
 Even if you don’t understand something now, the point is to open yourself to new ideas from your classmates.